saranvoleti/LinuxConfiguration/README.md

 6.	sudo su – postgres<br>
 7.	create a database and a user.
 Grant all priveleges to the user.<br>
 8. Exit from PSQL.<br>

+<h2> Do not allow remote connections< /h2>
+ PostgreSQL from the Ubuntu repositories does not allow remote connections by default.
+You can check this at:<br>

+sudo nano /etc/postgresql/9.1/main/pg_hba.conf
 <h2>Coning Udacity Item Catalog Project:</h2><br>
 9.	sudo apt-get install git<br>
 10.	cd /var/www<br>